 You can check for errors by heading to “Sitemaps” in the side bar.
 In the case of this website, the last read was a success.

 Google can also show you if the site has any mobile usability issues.
 Again, we see zero errors.

 Frequent Site Changes

-Sitemaps can do more than just tell Google what pages you have on your site.
-They can also tell Google how frequently you update the content and therefore, how frequently Google should come back and check in on you.
-There is a bit of debate on how much influence this actually has on Google.
+Sitemaps do more than show Google what pages you have on your site.
+They also tell Google how frequently you update your content and, therefore, how frequently Google should come back and crawl your site.

-Read more about Google Webmaster Tools and the SEO Importance of On-site Content in some of our other blog posts designed to help you rock the SEO world.
-Could you use some help making sure your website is reaching its full potential?
-Our online marketing consultants can help answer any questions you have, and it’s free!
+Read more about Search Console and the importance of content in some of our other blog posts designed to help you rock the SEO world.
+Need help making sure your website is reaching its full potential?
+Our online marketing consultants can provide you with the answers for free!